Aziz Akhannouch: #Degage_Akhannouch campaign

 In 2022, as fuel prices continued to rise, an online campaign emerged with tens of thousands of users on Twitter and Facebook using the three French hashtags #7dh_Gazoil, #8dh_Essence and #Degage_Akhannouch ("Get out Akhannouch") to call for an immediate decrease in gas prices, accusing Akhannouch and his company Afriquia of benefiting from the crisis.
 Abdelilah Benkirane, head of the Justice and Development Party (PJD) and former prime minister, said that he "didn't support" the online campaign, adding that "only Sidna (our lord) [King Mohammed VI] has the competence (…) to put an end to this cabinet and call for the organisation of early legislative elections".
 Nevertheless, several PJD members participated in the campaign.

 2023 Marrakesh earthquake

-On 8 September 2023, an earthquake with a magnitude of 6.8 M_{w} hit Marrakesh-Safi region of Morocco.
-Akhannouch received criticism from Moroccans for his absence and lack of management towards those affected by the earthquake.
+On 8 September 2023, an earthquake hit the Marrakesh-Safi region in central Morocco.
+Akhannouch was criticized for his absence and lack of management towards those affected by the earthquake.
 Two days after the earthquake occurred, he sent his condolences to families affected by the disaster.
 He pledged to rebuild all infrastructures destroyed in the earthquake.